Overview

 Data

-, this field saves exactly what you enter to the database.
-Otherwise, it saves the value after applying wpautop
+If raw is true, this field saves exactly what you enter into the database.
+Otherwise, it saves the value after applying wpautop function.

 Template usage